qwrtln/nvim/README.md

 ### 🤖 AI assistance

-Codeium suggests snippets while typing.
+Codeium suggests snippets while typing, thanks to `neocodeium` plugin.
 Use the following:
  - `<A-f>` to acccept the suggestion
  - `<A-r>` to cycle through the suggestions